MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-2.md

 ## Sign in using a service principal using a password

-You can test the new service principal's credentials and permissions by signing in.
-To sign in with a service principal, you need the `appId`, `tenant`, and `password`.
+Test the new service principal's credentials and permissions by signing in.
+To sign in with a service principal, you need the `appId` (also known as "service principal ID" and "user name"), `tenant`, and `password`.
 Here's an example:

 ```azurecli-interactive
 az login --service-principal --username myServicePrincipalId --password myServicePrincipalPassword --tenant myOrganizationTenantID